samhains/samhains.github.io/blog/_posts/physcomp/2017-11-08-human-interference-play-demonstration.md

 published: true
 ---

-Human Interference is a work in in progress that will take the form of an interactive art installation driven by 'video content'.
+Human Interference is an interactive video sculpture in progress.
 The piece looks to explore the experience of making contact with another intelligence.

 The inspiration for this piece struck me when browsing artist and educator [Gregory Shaw's website](http://moodvector.com).